-Additionally, anyone exempt from taking the skills test under 49 CFR § 383 will not be required to go through the ELDT.
+Additionally, anyone exempt from taking the skills test under 49 CFR § 383 will not be required to go through ELDT.

 What about Air-Brakes and Manual Transmissions?

-How will my business be impacted?
+How will this impact my business & our industry?

-Does PAX offer ELDT Training Materials?
+Does PAX offer ELDT related training and materials?

 Performing ELDT in-house is one of the best ways to reduce the costs associated with ELDT and ensure drivers are not poached or convinced to move to other industries while they are going through the process of getting their CDL.